-In Web, a counter that keeps track of the percentage of requests completed with an HTTP error sampling sampling base sampling period In specific Alerts metrics, the time frame during which statistical data is returned from other
+In Web, a counter that keeps track of the percentage of requests completed with an HTTP error.

+sampling

 In Alerts, the process during which a metric queries a Precise product for a specific instance, retrieves values and calculates the metric's alert level.